papsop/DiscordCalendarBot/README.md

 ## How to run the bot
 The bot runs on Python 3.7 and uses SQLite database to store data.
+- SQLite creates a file (name is based on `config.py`) and uses it as SQL database, so no need to install anything.
 All the required libraries can be found in file `requirements.txt`.

 To install all the required libraries run: